 Five Photography Questions and Answers

-I thought the following Q&A that I did for Glasgow photography student James Murray may be of interest to readers of this blog.
+I thought the following Q&A that I did for Glasgow photography student James Murray may be of interest to you.
 Please let me know if you have any additional thoughts or opinions on the questions or answers.

 Regards,